ce-jones/OceanContrast/README_autoSARocean.md

 ## 1. Authors

-Cathleen E. Jones (JPL/Caltech; cathleen.e.jones@jpl.nasa.gov) developed the algorithm, which is described the algorithm in (Jones, 2013), developed the first version in MATLAB, and tested and refined it for SAR data from UAVSAR, FSAR, ISRO/ASAR, Sentinel-1, TerraSAR-X, and Radarsat-2;
+Cathleen E. Jones (JPL/Caltech; cathleen.e.jones@jpl.nasa.gov) developed the algorithm, which is described in (Jones, 2013), developed the first version in MATLAB, and tested and refined it for SAR data from UAVSAR, FSAR, ISRO/ASAR, Sentinel-1, TerraSAR-X, and Radarsat-2.

-Peter Mao (JPL/Caltech; peter.mao@jpl.nasa.gov; l?) translated it to Python, further optimized the segmentation algorithm, and incorporated to the ISCE software while also developed its sister module autoSpillID;
+Peter Mao (JPL/Caltech; peter.mao@jpl.nasa.gov) translated the MATLAB code to Python, further optimized the algorithm, and developed its sister module autoSpillID for oil spill classification.

 **Reference:**